 Lake Monjingup is located on Telegraph Rd, 14kms from Esperance.
 Easy walking trails meander through the Paperbarks trees and the boardwalk provides a great vantage point from which to view the peaceful surrounds and numerous waterbirds.

 The Great Ocean Drive (Tourist Loop) is a 38km scenic drive that follows the local coastline and then loops back into town.
 Some of the highlights to see along the way are the Rotary Lookout, Twilight Beach, Observatory Point, the Wind Farm and Pink Lake.

-Pink Lake (hasn't been very pink for a while but it's slowly coming back!) gets its pink colour, and sometimes even purple, depending on weather conditions.
+Pink Lake (hasn't been pink for a while but Lake Warden sometimes is - ask at the Visitor Centre) gets its pink colour, and sometimes even purple, depending on weather conditions.
 The colour of Pink Lake is attributed to high concentrations of salt tolerant algae, Dunalella Sailina.
 This was first definitely established in 1980 after almost 200 years of conjecture.
 Confirmation came when Esperance Museum Curator prompted a W.A.
 University biologist to analyze lake water samples.
 These samples and others sent earlier confirmed Dunalella Sailina in the lake as well as Coccomonas Algae.
 The algae has been shown responsible for similar lake colourings in the U.S.A.
 The salt from Pink Lake is 99.9% pure used to be harvested for W.A.
 Salt Supply and sent to Fremantle for processing.

 For more information on these attractions please contact the staff at the Esperance Visitor Centre on 9083 1555.